Biu, Nigeria: Ethnic groups

+Languages

+In a 2023 demographic survey of Internally displaced persons (IDPs), the local government was found to be predominantly Bura (Babur).
+The most commonly reported languages (spoken at homes and places of primary residence) present in the local government area were Bura – 68.3% and Hausa – 24.8%.
+Other languages present included; Kanuri – 2.0%, Eastern or Adamawa Fulfulde – 1.9%, Marghi – 1.6%, Longuda – 0.7%, and Kilba/South Marghi – 0.7%.

+This data was not obtained from a nationally co-ordinated population headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

 History

 The name of Biu was initially called Viu which in Babur and Bura Language means high.
 The Biu kingdom became established around 1670 in the reign of Mari Watila Tampta.
 King Mari Watirwa (r.
 1793–1838), whose capital was near Biu at Kogu, defeated Fulani invaders from the Gombe Emirate to the west.
 In 1878 Mari Biya, became the first Babur king to rule from Biu.
 The emir's palace is now situated in the town.

 With British rule, Biu division was created in 1918.
 Mai Ari Dogo was acknowledged as the first emir of Biu in 1920.
 The area became known as the Biu federation after 1957, when the districts of Shani and Askira were added to the emirate.

 Maidalla Mustafa dan Muhammad (b.
 1915) became Mai Biu, also styled Kuthli, in 1959.